liip/open-swiss-buildings-api/README.md

 ## Background

-The application fetches the data about buildings from the two registries (for Switzerland and Liechtenstein) and stores them in a PostgreSQL database.
+This Symfony application fetches the data about buildings from the two registries (for Switzerland and Liechtenstein) and stores them in a PostgreSQL database.

-For the autocomplete and address resolving, the data is also stores in a search engine.
+For the autocomplete and address resolving, the data is also stores in a search engine (Meilisearch).

 ## Usage